Monthly Tech-Tip | No tracking! No ads! |

 Click the link below to go to this page

-This reactive glaze, like others, depends on the idiosyncrasies of Gerstley Borate.
-These can be hard to define because it is a complex material, one that mother nature has uniquely endowed.
+These two mugs employ the same cone 6 pottery glaze recipe, the high-feldspar calcium matte (Ovo Perfect Matte).
+Like other mattes, it is high in calcium carbonate/wollastonite and kaolin but has no silica.
+But the one on the left has 13% Gerstley Borate while the one on the right uses Gillespie Borate.
+Gerstley Borate is a complex material, one that Mother Nature has uniquely endowed.
 It is a brown powder, a mix of two calcium borate minerals, ulexite and colemanite.
-And it is plastic, very plastic, from a hyper-fine particled hectorite clay.
+And it is plastic, very plastic, from a hyper-fine particled clay (likely hectorite).
 And trace minerals.
 Gillespie Borate, by contrast, is a white powder, a synthetic blend attempting to replicate the obvious melting and physical properties of Gerstley Borate.
-Gillespie Borate has, what some call, "a cleaner chemistry", enabling it to enhance rather than muddy whatever colorants are present.
-Any borate can melt well and foster crystallization, but Gerstley Borate is a mix of two borates that have different melting temperatures and patterns, this encourages phase separation and thus variegation in the aesthetic (its sub-micron clay particles may act as catalysts).
+It has, what some call, "a cleaner chemistry", enabling it to enhance rather than muddy whatever colorants are present.
+Any borate can melt well and foster crystallization, but Gerstley Borate is a mix of two borates that have different melting temperatures and patterns, this encourages phase separation and thus variegation in the aesthetic (its sub-micron clay particles may also act as catalysts).

 Buy me a coffee and we can talk